The economic horse pulls the social cart – and it’s time to get on board

 There are a range of online tools for finding a registered Aboriginal business.
 The Aboriginal Business Directory WA and Supply Nation provide search functions for matching a business with your requirement.
 You can search according to the services you need, the location or by business name.

-Mr Wyatt has flagged a Government-hosted Aboriginal Business Expo, to be held in March, as an opportunity for organisations to survey the wares of local Aboriginal businesses and meet some of the people behind them.
+Mr Wyatt launched a Government-hosted Aboriginal Business Expo in March, as an opportunity for organisations to survey the wares of local Aboriginal businesses and meet some of the people behind them.

 For any business relationship to really work, you need to initiate and foster a productive relationship.
 This can only be done through face-to-face contact, discussion of opportunities and then testing the relationship with a real project.
 Just like any other form of partnership.

 In the South-West of WA, Noongar business leaders have come together to form a Noongar Chamber of Commerce and Industry.
-The Chamber will launch a membership drive this year and hopes to support and foster Noongar businesses by providing a link to the corporate world.
+The Chamber has launched a membership drive and hopes to support and foster Noongar businesses by providing a link to the corporate world.